opencomputeproject/Time-Appliance-Project/Time-Card/README.md

 # Precision
 Time card has a 1PPS output which can be compared with 1PPS of the locked GNSS receiver.
-Using Calnex Sentinel device we were able to compare 1PPS outputs with internal reference which we call a "True Time".
+Using a Calnex Sentinel device we were able to compare 1PPS outputs with internal reference which we call a "True Time".
 ![Initial design](images/precision_pps.png)
 From our observation we see that PPS of the GNSS receiver is off from "True Time" between -25ns to -55ns (30ns amplitude).
 Where Time Card PPS is off compared to GNSS by approximately 30ns.